CharlottePortenseigne/data-operations-portfolio/sales-marketing-analysis/insights.md

 ## **Discount-Driven Growth Loop**

 - Sales increase through discounting
+- Revenue is driven by volume and discounting
-- Profit margins decrease
+- Profit margins decrease.
+Profitability is constrained by margin erosion
 - Growth becomes inefficient

 → This creates a structural limitation to long-term profitability.